rhortal/eportem/README.md

 ## Usage/Examples

-There are 2 ways to use the software
+There are 2 ways to use the software:

-- For interactive use on a Mac, drag the *command* folder to your Dock and set it to fan,so you can select which one to click easily from the Dock
+- For interactive use on a Mac, drag the *command* folder to your Dock and set it to fan,so you can select which one to click easily from the Dock.

-- For programmatic use or to use with Cron, simply call the Python files with *python3 /full_path/filename.py*
+- For programmatic use or to use with Cron, simply call the Python files with *python3 /full_path/filename.py*.

 ## Acknowledgements